CheeseFrog/AHK-GlobalGestures/README.md

 - R+L: Click the _left button_ to switch windows (long-click for alt-tab menu).
 - R+L: Drag then click the _left button_ for global windows gestures.
-- R+L: Drag then release in a browser for browser gestures (long-drag for extra gestures).
+- R: Drag then release in a browser for browser gestures (long-drag for extra gestures).
 - R+M: Use the _middle button_ for zoom gestures.
 - R+L+M: Click the _left button_ and use the _middle button_ for volume control.